Wectorion/ansible-apache/README.md

-# Install Apache in a docker container with Ansible
+# Install Apache with docker container using Ansible

 ## Requirements